SpiffInc/polyn-protocol/PROTOCOL.md

 #### Schema Backwards Compatibility

-A Polyn client SHOULD check the Schema Repository for events of the same name before publishing its events to the repository.
-It SHOULD validate that the events to be published are backwards compatible with the events
+A Polyn client SHOULD check the Schema Repository for event schema of the same name before publishing its events to the repository.
+It SHOULD validate that the event schema to be published are backwards compatible with the schema

 Changes considered to break backwards compatibility are considered to be:

 - removing or renaming fields, including deep changes within objects
 - changing field data types

-Adding fields is considered to be a backwards compatible change.
+Adding fields SHOULD be considered to be a backwards compatible change.